 However, if you have leftovers, store them in an airtight container in the freezer.
 It will last roughly 4 weeks.

-To enjoy it again, you'll have to let it thaw on the counter for 5-10 minutes before scooping and it’s best served in bowl.
-Not as creamy but harder.
+To enjoy it again, you'll have to let it thaw on the counter for 5-10 minutes before scooping, and it’s best served in a bowl (over protein brownies!).
+Not as creamy, but harder.

 Likewise, you could also let it thaw for 5 minutes and then re-blend it to recreate the soft-serve texture.